 Robotic process automation (RPA) is growing rapidly.
-This course takes a deep dive into RPA, explaining what it is, what it's not, and what to keep in mind when adopting it in your organization.
+Take a deep dive into RPA, discover what it is, what it's not, and what to keep in mind when adopting it in your organization.

 - If you've read a newspaper, a magazine, or a book recently, it's hard to miss that robots seem to be popping up everywhere.
 You see robots playing in our personal lives in the form of anything from virtual assistants to vacuums and you see an explosion of references to robots in our professional lives.
 This course will focus on a particular type of robot that's getting a ton of coverage.
 I'm referring to Robotic Process Automation or RPA for short.
 We'll go into a more detailed definition soon, but at the highest level, RPA is software-based robotics that emulates work that people do.